 Overview of Seljavallalaug

-Reykjavik is brimful with interesting attractions like Gullfoss Waterfall, Hallgrimskirkja, National Museum Of Iceland, Sun Voyager Sculpture and Reykjadalur Hot Springs.
-You can also check out the whole list of things to do in Reykjavik.
+Attractions like Gullfoss Waterfall, Hallgrimskirkja, National Museum Of Iceland, Sun Voyager Sculpture and Reykjadalur Hot Springs are the usual crowd pullers of Reykjavik and you might easily miss out Seljavallalaug amidst these top things to do in Reykjavik.

 More about Reykjavik